avrilcoghlan/LittleBookofRBioinformatics/src/chapter7.rst

 How can we tell whether the potential start and stop codons of an ORF are probably real start and stop codons, that is, whether an ORF probably corresponds to a real gene that is transcribed and translated into a protein?

-In fact, we cannot tell using bioinformatics methods alone (we actually need to do some lab experiments to know), but we can make a fairly confident prediction.
+In fact, we cannot tell using
+bioinformatics methods alone (we actually need to do some lab experiments to know), but we can make a fairly confident prediction.
 We can make our prediction based on the length of the ORF.

-By definition, an ORF is a stretch of DNA that starts with a potential start codon, and ends with a potential stop codon in the same reading frame, and so has no internal stop codons in that reading frame.
-Because about 1/21 of codons (~5%) in a random DNA sequence are expected to be potential stop codons just by chance alone, if we see a very long ORF of hundreds of codons, it would be surprising that there would be no internal stop codons in such a long stretch of DNA if the ORF were not a real gene.
-In other words, long ORFs that are hundreds of codons long are unlikely to occur due to chance alone, and therefore we can be fairly confident that such long ORFs probably correspond to real genes.
+y definition, an ORF is a stretch of DNA that starts with a potential start codon, and ends with a potential stop codon in the same reading frame, and so has no internal stop codons in that reading frame.
+Because about 1/21 of codons (~5\%) in a random DNA sequence are expected to be potential stop codons just by chance alone, if we see a very long ORF of hundreds of codons, it would be surprising that there would be no internal stop codons in such a long stretch of DNA if the ORF were not a real gene.

+In other
+words, long ORFs that are hundreds of codons long are unlikely to occur due to chance alone, and therefore we can be fairly confident that such long ORFs probably correspond to real genes.